mongodb/mongo-csharp-driver/Docs/reference/content/upgrading.md

 ## Breaking Changes

-As 2.1 is a minor revision that comes with new features.
+2.2 is a minor revision that comes with new features.
 There should not be any backwards breaking changes.